 A peculiarity with this ensemble: the two violinists swap their positions for specific compositions.
 Only a minority of string quartet formations do this.
-Among the string quartets that I witnessed in concert, the Cuarteto Casals comes to mind.
+Among the ensembles that I witnessed in concert, the Cuarteto Casals comes to mind.
 The Viano String Quartet did it in this concert, see below.

 - Lucy Wang performs on a 1715 violin by Dominicus Montagnana (1686 – 1750), Venice